stashed/docs/docs/guides/v1alpha1/monitoring/overview.md

 ## How to Enable Monitoring

-You can enable monitoring through some flags while installing or upgrading or updating Stash via both [script](/docs/setup/install.md#using-script) and [Helm](/docs/setup/install.md#using-helm).
+You can enable monitoring through some flags while installing or upgrading or updating Stash.
 You can also chose which monitoring agent to use for monitoring.
 Stash will configure respective resources accordingly.
 Here, are the list of available flags and their uses,

 |       Script Flag        |            Helm Values             |                     Acceptable Values                      |                                                         Default                                                         |                                                                                    Uses                                                                                    |
 | ------------------------ | ---------------------------------- | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |